 - Lead the organization’s fundraising efforts to secure KEA’s long-term sustainability.

-- Recruit Volunteers to serve on event and program committees, provide guidance and support to staff.
+- Recruit volunteers to serve on event and program committees and to provide guidance and support to staff.

-- Develop and implement a successful strategy to expand the base of support to new members, foundations, corporations, and law firms.
+- Develop and implement a successful strategy to expand the base of support from new members, foundations, corporations, community organizations and law firms.

-- Personally cultivate and maintain strategic relationships with high-level donors and prospects.
+- Cultivate and maintain strategic relationships with high-level donors and prospects.

 - Represent the organization to funders, the media, and the general public.

-- Ensure the success of KEA’s in-house and foster programs by managing the annual accreditation process and supporting volunteers.
+- Ensure the success of KEA’s programs by managing the annual accreditation process and supporting volunteers.

 - Develop and oversee new initiatives to expand KEA’s visibility, programmatic impact, and financial support.

-- Cultivate strategic relationships with regional and local entities working on watershed issues (Water Quality, Water Conservation, Wildlife Habitat, Forest Health, Land Use, Community Sustainability) and develop credibility and visibility among stakeholder communities, media representatives, and general public.
+- Cultivate strategic relationships with regional and local entities working on watershed issues related to Water Quality, Water Conservation, Wildlife Habitat, Forest Health, Land Use and Community Sustainability.

-- Ensure successful strategies to reduce pollution and protect and restore watershed habitats through monitoring and investigation of pollution sources, environmental enforcement litigation, when appropriate and advocating for policies that help to conserve, protect and restore the environment
+- Ensure successful strategies to reduce pollution and protect and restore watershed habitats by monitoring and investigating pollution sources, pursuing environmental enforcement litigation, when appropriate and advocating for policies that help to conserve, protect and restore the environment

 Email Cover Letter and Resume to: email@example.com